tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 I'd never heard of any Conscript by that title.
 Given this journal was over a century old, I figured the monsters might be dead by now.
 Hunted down.
 Or even just forgotten.

-That happened to legends sometimes\*—\*without enough audience buy-in, their presence diminished until they faded away entirely.
+That happened to legends sometimes—without enough audience buy-in, their presence diminished until they faded away entirely.
 Becoming less than a memory.

 A tap.